NickCorfmat/cmpm-121-final/README.md

     constructor(scene: PlayScene, gridConfig: GridConfig) {...}
 }
 ```
 From the example above, `scene` had to constrained to be of type `PlayScene` given how it consists of a specific list of properties.
-If we were still working in JavaScript, we could have easily passed `LoadScene` to the Grid's constructor without compilation errors, yet this would inevitably break the game once Grid needed to access properties exclusive to `PlayScene`.
+If we were still working in JavaScript, we could have easily passed `LoadScene` to the Grid's constructor without compilation errors, yet this would have inevitably broken the game once Grid needed to access properties exclusive to `PlayScene`.
 TypeScript removes this vulnerability by requiring type-checking for all variables, function arguments, and return values, making it the safer language to work with.

 Ultimately, the process of switching from the JavaScript to Typescript mainly demanded we pay closer attention to how the deployment process works, but for the most part, proved to be a manageable transition.
 As of right now, our team is more confident in our code's resilience thanks to the integration of strict type-checking.